UMNLibraries/mp-covenants-term-search-fuzzy/README.md

-# mp-covenants-term-search-basic
+# mp-covenants-term-search-fuzzy

 This AWS Lambda function is part of [Mapping Prejudice's](https://mappingprejudice.umn.edu/) Deed Machine application.
 This component looks for racial and other terms to flag as potential racial covenants.
 For each term in covenant_flags, check OCR JSON file received from previous step for existance of term.
-This is a really simple CNTRL + F style search, no partial matching, regex, fuzzy, etc. Some of the terms are actually exceptions rather than covenant hits, and once they reach the Django stage, will be used to mark this page as exempt from consideration as being considered as a racial covenant.
+This version uses the Python 'regex' module as opposed to the built-in 're' module to allow for fuzzy searching to a given tolerance.
+Some of the terms are actually exceptions rather than covenant hits, and once they reach the Django stage, will be used to mark this page as exempt from consideration as being considered as a racial covenant.
 Common examples of exceptions include birth certificates and military discharges, which often contain racial information but are not going to contain a racial covenant.
 This is the third Lambda in the Deed Machine initial processing Step Function.

 The [Deed Machine](https://github.com/UMNLibraries/racial_covenants_processor/) is a multi-language set of tools that use OCR and crowdsourced transcription to identify racially restrictive covenant language, then map the results.